particle-iot/docs/src/content/reference/device-os/firmware.md

 delay(1);
 ```

-This yields the thread until its next schedule execution.
+This yields the thread until its next scheduled execution.
 It doesn't literally wait one millisecond.

 ### os_thread_prio_t - Threading